-This research appeared as part of Feminist Encounters with Confucius in December 2016
+This research was published in Feminist Encounters with Confucius

 Ethics is for Children: Revisiting Aristotle's Virtue TheoryIn this book chapter, I argued that children can be virtuous agents in a semi-Aristotelian virtue ethics.
-To argue for this, I combined insights from the research of Daryl Tress and others in terms of Aristotle's views of children with Ackrill and Nagel’s analyses of the function-argument in the Nicomachean Ethics as analzyed by Ackrill and Nagel (inter alia), I first look at how Aristotle viewed children within ethics.
+To argue for this, I combined insights from the research of Daryl Tress and others in terms of Aristotle's views of children with Ackrill and Nagel’s analyses of the function-argument in the Nicomachean Ethics.
+I first look at how Aristotle viewed children within ethics.
 Here, we find that Aristotle rejects children as possible virtuous agents primarily because they have not reached maturity as adults.
 I then suggest an alternate approach where children could be virtuous agents and have their own form of Eudaimonia.
 Here, a central point is that they are already capable of some forms of human excellence, and that we can include their continued growth as a part of their excellence.

-This paper became a chapter in the volume Applied Ethics:Ethics in an Era of Emerging Technologies
+This research was published in Applied Ethics:Ethics in an Era of Emerging Technologies

-This project became an article in International Philosophical Quarterly
+This research was published in International Philosophical Quarterly

 Maybe Happiness Is Loving Our Fathers: Confucius and the Rituals of DadIn this article, I investigate the nature of fatherly love.
 Working from Confucius’s Analects, I argue that the most important concept is not rule-following but developing a good relationship with one's father.
 Building on the example of sheep-stealing Yang, I compare this with Plato's treatment of filial piety in the Euthyphro.
 In the Analects, it is considered appropriate to cover up for one's father whereas Plato advocates revealing this.
 I then turn to the Parable of the Prodigal Son in Matthew 15 to explicate the Confucian ideal of fatherhood.

-This project became a chapter in Fatherhood and Philosophy
+This research was published in Fatherhood and Philosophy